You are here

 To get physical access to the BSCL, you need to have an active MSI lab account and an active U Card.
 Please send the following information to firstname.lastname@example.org with the subject heading U-Card "Access to the BSCL".
-In the email provide your full legal name, your student/staff ID number, your U Card number, your primary PI, and whether you have U Card access to AHC facilities.
+In the email provide your full legal name, your student/staff ID number, your U Card number, your primary PI, the email you would like associated, your phone number, and whether you have U Card access to AHC facilities.

 The lab is staffed 9:30 to noon Tuesdays and Thursdays.
 For technical support questions at other times, email email@example.com, call 612.626.0802, or visit room 587Walter Library.